unic/neba/README.md

 simply push the new blog post on the gh-pages branch - the neba.io site is updated automatically.

 ### Publication on twitter
 Publications are announced via the official [@nebaframework](https://twitter.com/nebaframework) twitter channel and must contain the tag #nebaframework.
-Tweets with this tag are automatically featured on the neba.io home poage.
+Tweets with this tag are automatically featured on the neba.io home page.